gitManuTech/Manutech-SITE/README.md

 ## Members of this project

-- Higor Luiz Bicudo, 2003780
+- Higor Luiz
-- Noah Vêri de Morais Franco Aleluia, 2014803
+- Noah Franco
-- Joaquim Pedro Augusto de Castro Leite Oliveira, 2014803.
+- Joaquim Pedro
-- José Rodolfo Faustino Guimares Junior, 1994088
-- João Paulo Ferrari Sant'Ana, 2007857
+- João Ferrari

 ## Tools used in this project